Outcome-guided Bayesian Clustering for Disease Subtype Discovery Using High-dimensional Transcriptomic Data: Result

-To evaluate whether the selected genes were biologically meaningful, we performed pathway enrichment analysis via the BioCarta pathway database using the Fisher's exact test.
-Figure~\ref{fig:jitter} shows the enriched pathways obtained from each method using.
-Using $p=0.05$ as cutoff, the number of significant pathways obtained from the NPI-GuidedBayesianClustering (n=8), the ER-GuidedBayesianClustering (n=13), the HER2-GuidedBayesianClustering (n=8) and the Survival-GuidedBayesianClustering (n=9) were more than that obtained from the BayesianClustering (n=3).
+We further performed pathway enrichment analysis to assess whether the selected genes were biologically meaningful, where Fisher's exact test were applied in the BioCarta pathway database.
+The enriched pathways obtained from each method were shown in Figure~\ref{fig:jitter}.
+Using $p=0.05$ as cutoff, the number of significant pathways obtained from the NPI-GuidedBayesianClustering (n=8), the ER-GuidedBayesianClustering (n=13), the HER2-GuidedBayesianClustering (n=7) and the Survival-GuidedBayesianClustering (n=15) were more than that obtained from the BayesianClustering (n=4).
 This means the genes selected by the GuidedBayesianClustering methods with four clinical outcome variables were more biologically interpretable than those selected by the non-guided BayesianClustering method.
-Notably, the genes selected by the ER-GuidedBayesianClustering and the HER2-GuidedBayesianClustering were enriched in HER2 pathway, with $p=1.69\times10^{-3}$, and $p=0.011$ respectively.
-This is consistent with previous research that ER signaling pathway and HER2 signaling pathway are closely related to breast cancer \citep{giuliano2013bidirectional}.
-In addition, the NPI-GuidedBayesianClustering and the ER-GuidedBayesianClustering identified ATRBRCA pathway as significant with both $p=9.65\times10^{-3}$, which has been found closely related to breast cancer susceptibility \citep{paul2014breast}.
-In contrast, these hallmark pathways of breast cancer were not picked up by the BayesianClustering method.
-Therefore, the GuidedBayesianClustering methods have the capability of selecting the most biologically interpretable genes.
+Notably, the ER-GuidedBayesianClustering and the HER2-GuidedBayesianClustering identified HER2 pathway as significant with $p=1.69\times10^{-3}$ and $p=0.049$ respectively, which was consistent with previous discoveries of the crucial role of ER and HER2 pathways in relation to breast cancer \citep{giuliano2013bidirectional}.
+Moreover, the ATRBRCA pathway was significantly associated with genes selected by the NPI-GuidedBayesianClustering ($p=9.65\times10^{-3}$) and the ER-GuidedBayesianClustering ($p=9.65\times10^{-3}$), Which was also in line with previous studies that the ATRBRCA signaling pathway has strong implications in breast cancer susceptibility \citep{paul2014breast}.
+In contrast, none of these hallmark pathways were enriched by the BayesianClustering method.
+In conclusion, the GuidedBayesianClustering method has the capability of selecting the most biologically interpretable genes.